manfioLP/BellSantC/README.md

 ## Overview

-You are provided with a starter project that includes a React Native mobile app and a backend API, each in their respective folders.
+This screening includes a React Native mobile app and a backend API, each in their respective folders.
 Each folder contains a README with instructions on how to run the builds.
 The goal of this coding challenge is to add authentication and session management to the app, improve the state management of the data returned by the API, and implement a persistence layer on the backend.
 When a user logs in, their history of data points and scores should be retrieved and displayed.

 ### The Application

-The application you'll be working on is a tool for evaluating the health of various machines in an automobile manufacturing plant.
+This application is a tool for evaluating the health of various machines in an automobile manufacturing plant.
 This plant features a range of machines, each with specific data points that you will use to assess the condition of the production process.

+### Authentication

+This application is using Descope for authentication.
+It was chosen a third party auth vendor for sake of simplicity.

+### Data Persistence

+It was implemented a persistence layer on the backend to store historical scores on a MongoDB, a mongoDB URI needs to be provided on .env file at backend folder.

 #### Machines and Their Variables